writethedocs/www/docs/conf/portland/2020/news/online-ticket-sales.rst

 We're excited to be able to offer free tickets to a larger number of people this year, since there are now minimal other costs to attend the event.

-You can apply by June 5th, 2020, Midnight PST on `our website <https://www.writethedocs.org/conf/portland/2020/opportunity-grants/>`_.
+You can apply by **June 5th, 2020, Midnight PST** on `our website <https://www.writethedocs.org/conf/portland/2020/opportunity-grants/>`_.

 Support our community by sponsoring
 -----------------------------------

 Every year we are fortunate to have the support of like-minded organizations and communities, who believe in the collaborative and welcoming community spirit and help us make our events great.

-We have drafted a new `online sponsorship prospectus`_ for the conference.
+We have drafted a new `online sponsorship prospectus`_ for the conference, and are open for new sponsorship inquiries.
-We are hoping our existing sponsors will be excited about the new benefits, and are open to new sponsorship requests for this event.

 .. _online sponsorship prospectus: https://www.writethedocs.org/conf/portland/2020/sponsors/online-prospectus/